 - Distracted driving

 - Driving under the influence

 - … and many more.

 Immediately following a crash, those involved should call 911 and report the situation, then wait for officers to arrive on scene.
 Depending on the severity of the crash, it may be important to get the at-fault driver’s insurance information at this point, or, if the crash is very bad, the most important thing is to get help for all the drivers involved.

-An experienced auto accident litigator can help guide you and your loved one through the process of bringing the negligent driver to justice, and will help take some of the burden off of your shoulders.
+An experienced car accident lawyer can help guide you and your loved one through the process of bringing the negligent driver to justice, and will help take some of the burden off of your shoulders.

 Dealing with the Insurance Company

 The insurance company can potentially be the biggest nightmare you’ll face.
 At first, their insurance adjuster will pretend to be your best friend.
 They’ll show compassion and say they know what you’re going through.
 They’ll offer you a settlement for your case, which may well be far less than you’ve already spent in medical bills.
 They’ll claim that it’s the best you’re going to do, and they’ll try their best to get you to just sign off and be done with it.